yodermonique/RSandboxYoder/README.md

 # RSandboxYoder
-Test trial repository I'm suing for R training
+Test trial repository I'm using for R training